 Russiaâ€™s fifth generation fighter, Sukhoiâ€™s T-50 prototype, was flown for the first time from Komsomolsk-on-Amur on Russiaâ€™s Far East at 11.19 local time today.
 After the 47-minute flight the aircraft landed at the airfield of Sukhoiâ€™s KnAAPO facility, which assembled the PAK FA prototypes.
 The T-50 is intended to meet the Russian air forceâ€™s PAK FA requirement for a next-generation fighter.
 The first prototype was flown by Sukhoi test pilot Sergey Bogdan.
 He says it was easy and ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Russiaâ€™s Fifth-Generation Fighter Gets Airborne".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Russiaâ€™s Fifth-Generation Fighter Gets Airborne".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.